Floorless Coaster

 A Floorless Coaster is a type of steel roller coaster manufactured by Bolliger & Mabillard where riders sit with no floor underneath them, allowing their feet to swing freely just above the track.
-Development of the Floorless Coaster model began between 1995 and 1996 with Medusa at Six Flags Great Adventure opening on April 2, 1999, making it the world's first Floorless Coaster.
-Floorless Coasters also tend to have 3 to 7 inversions incorporated in the layout of the coaster.
+Development of the Floorless Coaster model began between 1995 and 1996 with Medusa at Six Flags Great Adventure, which opened on April 2, 1999, as world's first Floorless Coaster.
+Floorless Coasters typically feature between three and seven inversions in the layout of the coaster.

-Recently, Bolliger & Mabillard have used floorless trains on their Dive Coasters, such as Griffon and SheiKra.
-Though they contain floorless trains, the coasters are still not considered Floorless Coasters as B&M classifies them as another model.
-Maurer Söhne has designed their own version of the Floorless Coaster, a variant of their X-Car called X-Car Floorless, but currently do not have any installations.
+Since 2007, Bolliger & Mabillard have used floorless trains on their Dive Coasters, such as Griffon and SheiKra.
+Though they contain floorless trains, the coasters are still not considered Floorless Coasters, as the company classifies them as another model.
+Maurer Söhne has designed their own version of the Floorless Coaster, a variant of their X-Car model called X-Car Floorless, but currently do not have any installations.

 History

 According to Walter Bolliger, development of the Floorless Coaster began between 1995 and 1996.
 In 1999, the world's first Floorless Coaster opened at Six Flags Great Adventure as Medusa.
 With the success of Medusa, SeaWorld, Cedar Fair, Six Flags, and independent parks, Janfusun Fancyworld, Parque Warner Madrid, Tivoli Gardens, and Ocean Park Hong Kong have built other coasters of this model at their parks.
 B&M has built 13 Floorless Coasters from the ground up, with Dominator at Kings Dominion being the only one relocated to another park.
 They have also converted three of their stand-up roller coasters to Floorless Coasters: Rougarou at Cedar Point, Patriot at California's Great America, and Firebird at Six Flags America.